jagterberg/jagterberg.github.io/index.md

 involving the use of k-medoids clustering on survey data when variables are all categorical.

 This work has led me to develop my [catDist](https://github.com/jagterberg/catDist) R package for dissimilarity indices when data are all or almost all categorical.
-Although the package is still in development, it may still be useful for practitioners interested in k-medoids or spectral methods.
-My hope is that the package will be able to provide more context-specific dissimilarity metrics than [Gower's distance](https://www.r-bloggers.com/clustering-mixed-data-types-in-r/), which is what is typically used within the unsupervised learning community.
+Originally, I intended for the package to provide more context-specific dissimilarity metrics than [Gower's distance](https://www.r-bloggers.com/clustering-mixed-data-types-in-r/), but I recently discovered the [nomclust R package](https://cran.r-project.org/web/packages/nomclust/index.html) which provides similar functionality to <code>catDist</code>.
+However, the main difference is that many of the algorithms in <code>catDist</code> are written in C (and not R), which greatly speeds things up.
+For now, practitioners interested in k-medoids or spectral methods can use <code>nomclust</code>.

 Finally, in my spare time, I like to read good fantasy and play jazz piano.
 In Madison, I regularly played piano with [The Left Field Quartet](https://leftfieldquartet.bandcamp.com/releases).